-Park City's historic Main Street is lined with quaint shops and galleries that make for very satisfying browsing.
-The town has a wide variety of shopping opportunities, everything from handmade furniture, books and art collectibles to brand-name bargains in a factory outlet mall.
+Park City was a former silver mining town in the 19th century.
+Its Main Street is a restored historic district that adds a different dimension to the character of the town, which is now home to stylish condos and the state's most sophisticated resort community.
+Main Street is lined with quaint shops and galleries that make for very satisfying browsing.
+The town has a wide variety of shopping opportunities, everything from handmade furniture, books, and art collectibles to brand-name bargains in a factory outlet mall.
 Sportswear, particularly ski-gear, abounds.
 Each of the three holiday resorts in the town also have their own shops for visitors.

-Despite Utah's rather stringent liquor laws, there is no problem having a well-oiled night out in Park City, which boasts more than 20 nightclubs and bars.
+Park City contains a plethora of restaurants, at least 100 of them, catering everything from fast food to haute cuisine, budget to bank-breaking, steak to sushi.
+Despite Utah's rather stringent liquor laws, there is no problem having a well-oiled night out in Park City, with more than 20 nightclubs and bars.
 Most operate as private clubs and visitors may purchase temporary membership for a nominal fee.
 Apres-ski is just as lively a party here as anywhere else in the world.